aliciawarddev/CSS-Drawings/backlog.md

     - adjust order of css to be easily scanned and best practices.
     - Change the code and structure so that items are truly center, and don't rely on px placement.
     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
-- Burger: IN ORDER
+- Cute Fruits
+    - basic structure: correct order
+    - basic shapes and colors
+    - add shading
-    - add layers to create shadows: cheese, lettuce
+    - add limbs
-    - add details: sesame seeds etc
+    - add faces

 ## Drawings to Build
+- Cute Fruits
 - Apple
 - Lime
 - Cherry